umairva7/ai-ml-algorithms-techniques/Supervised Learning/notes.md

 - **Classification** → Focus on **Accuracy, Precision, Recall, F1-score, AUC**.
 Choosing the right metric depends on the problem (imbalanced data → prefer Precision, Recall, F1-score instead of Accuracy).

+## 🔍 Feature Selection Methods
+Feature selection helps improve model performance by removing irrelevant or redundant features.

+1. **Backward Elimination**
+   - Start with all features.
+   - Remove the least significant feature one by one (based on p-values or importance).
+   - Stop when removing more features reduces model performance.
+   All Features ➝ Remove Least Important ➝ Repeat ➝ Best Subset

+2. **Forward Selection**
+   - Start with no features.
+   - Add the most significant feature step by step.
+   - Stop when adding more features does not improve performance.
+   No Features ➝ Add Most Important ➝ Repeat ➝ Best Subset

+3. **LASSO (Least Absolute Shrinkage and Selection Operator)**
+   - A regression technique with **L1 regularization**.
+   - Penalizes the sum of absolute values of coefficients.
+   - Pushes less important feature coefficients to **zero**.
+   - Works as both **regularization** (avoids overfitting) and **automatic feature selection**.

+**Intuition:**
+LASSO is like a filter that keeps only the most useful features and throws away the noisy ones by setting their weight to 0.

+  All Features ➝ Apply L1 Penalty ➝ Coefficients Shrink ➝ Irrelevant Features = 0
+---

+✅ With these techniques, we not only train models but also ensure they are efficient, interpretable, and generalize well to unseen data.

 📂 **This repo** contains:
 - Notes & explanations for **Supervised Learning**